ndamclean/docker-images/sftp-alpine/README.md

-This is a fully functional for the cost of only 13.1 MB!
+This is a fully functional SFTP/SSH server for the cost of only 13.1 MB!
 The default configuration has a non-privileged user "sftp" with password "DefaultPassSFTP", root with default password of "RootPassSFTP", and is exposed on port 22.